 - Applicants must take the Graduate Record Exam (GRE) and arrange for their official GRE scores to be submitted to Oakland University.
 The institution code for Oakland University is 1497.

-- New - GRE is WAIVED for the Fall 2021 semester per the department.
+- New - GRE is WAIVED through the Fall 2022 semester per the department.

 Applicants with an undergraduate GPA less than 3.0 with the appropriate academic background and evidence of the capacity for graduate study may be considered for admission with limited standing.
 Applicants who qualify for this admission status must complete a specified number of graduate credits, with a GPA of 3.0 or above within the first year of their program, to be advanced to full admission.